When the last scares have been scared and you’re ready to close up for the season, do these three things first.

 - Review your bank statements for any unauthorized transactions that you might have overlooked during the chaos of Haunt Season.
 If you report them to your financial institution now, you’ll be more likely to recover any lost funds than if you wait longer.

-- Look for any disputed transactions or chargebacks from your customers that you need to address.
+- Look for any disputed transactions from your customers that you need to address.
 If you’re already a HauntPay client, then you can relax!
 We automatically handle these disputes for you and provide all the necessary documentation to the financial institutions involved.

 - Look at the big picture numbers.
 How did your sales this year look compared with last year?
 Did your expenses go up?
 Did you meet your budgetary goals?
 Again, you’ll likely need more than one day to do a complete financial review, but taking a look at the big picture now can give you a rough sense for how well you did this season.